ChenXiongyu/MSCF-Python/README.md

 #### d. tuple & sort

-* The code can be simplified maybe.
+* I use list type of data to sort, and then convert it into tuple.

 #### h. multiple assignment

-* Is there a multiple assignment for a dict?
+* dict.keys(), dict.values()

 ### 3. Commodity Futures and Option Contracts

-* Many hard codes.
+* Some hard codes.
+* Add some annotations.